 Freddy's Brew Pub.
 Photo by: BC Ale Trail

-Let's face it, one of the best things about snowshoeing or cross country skiing is apres ski (or snowshoe) and with almost 20 craft breweries in Kelowna, you will not find a better place to enjoy a frosty one.
-No matter where you are staying in Kelowna there is likely a craft brewery very close to you.
+Let's face it, one of the best things about snowshoeing or cross-country skiing is apres ski (or snowshoe) and with 20 craft breweries in Kelowna, you will not find a better place to enjoy a frosty one.
+No matter where you are staying there is likely a craft brewery very close to you.
 If you're near the north end of downtown Kelowna, you have 10 breweries to choose from, yes ten!
 The downtown breweries also offer amazing food options, check out Vice & Virtue, Kettle River, Jackknife, or The Office, just to name a few.
 If you're staying in the Pandosy Village / Lakeshore area, head over to Barn Owl Brewery and maybe a slice of Dunnenzies Pizza.
 For those staying in midtown, Copper Brewing is where it's happening and you shouldn't leave without trying one of their gourmet hotdogs.
 Lastly, those staying closer to the north of Kelowna will be lucky enough to pair their brews with bowling at Freddy's Brew Pub!

-As your trip comes to an end you might be looking to buy a few local artisanal products or some Kelowna souvenirs before you go.
-Make sure you stop by the Kelowna Visitor Centre where they have over 100 local vendors, the Towne Centre Card Shop, or Ogopogo Giftland for some great Kelowna mementos.
+As your trip comes to an end you might be looking to buy a few local products or some Kelowna souvenirs before you go.
+Make sure you stop by the Kelowna Visitor Centre where they have over 100 local vendors, the Towne Centre Card Shop, or Ogopogo Giftland for some great Kelowna mementoes.